MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 > [!NOTE]
 > Other products may not enforce Cloud App Security role-based security permissions to control who has access to what data.
 Therefore, before integrating with other products, make sure you understand what data is sent to the product you want to use and who has access to it.

-### Deleting personal data

-After data is deleted from a connected cloud application, Cloud App Security will automatically delete the copy of the data within 2 years.

 ### Exporting personal data